kubb-labs/kubb/docs/plugins/swagger/index.md

 #### output.path

 Relative path to save the JSON models.<br/>
-False will not generate the schema JSON's.
+False will not generate the schema JSONs.

 ::: info
 Type: `string | false` <br/>